-3 Data and Empirical Strategy
+3.1 Data and Empirical Strategy

-This section discusses in detail the data and empirical strategy employed by the present study to examine the proposed genetic diversity channel while controlling for the impact of the Neolithic Revolution.
-Section 3.1, in particular, elaborates on the expected heterozygosity index of genetic diversity used by population geneticists and also discusses the empirical evidence, along with the underlying genetic data, regarding the negative relationship between human genetic diversity and prehistorical migratory distance from East Africa.
-Details pertaining to the data and methodology used to control for the proximate (i.e., agricultural transition timing) and ultimate (i.e., geographic and biogeographic) factors in Diamond's (1997) hypothesis are explored in Section 3.2.
-Section 3.3 discusses controls for additional geographic factors gauging the natural productivity of land for agriculture, which, given the focus on Malthusian era comparative development, are necessary in examining the hypothesized effects of genetic diversity on total factor productivity in pre-colonial societies.
-Information regarding the historical outcome variables of interest, specifically population density in 1 CE, 1000 CE and 1500 CE, is provided in Section 3.4.
-Finally, Section 3.5 summarizes the overall empirical strategy adopted, and discusses some descriptive statistics of the regression samples employed in this study.
+This section discusses in detail the data and empirical strategy employed to examine the historical impact of the proposed genetic diversity channel while controlling for the impact of the Neolithic Revolution.
+Section 3.1.1, in particular, elaborates on the expected heterozygosity index of genetic diversity used by population geneticists and also discusses the empirical evidence, along with the underlying genetic data, regarding the negative relationship between human genetic diversity and prehistorical migratory distance from East Africa.
+Details pertaining to the data and methodology used to control for the proximate (i.e., agricultural transition timing) and ultimate (i.e., geographic and biogeographic) factors in Diamond's (1997) hypothesis are explored in Section 3.1.2.
+Section 3.1.3 discusses controls for additional geographic factors gauging the natural productivity of land for agriculture, which, given the focus on Malthusian era comparative development, are necessary in examining the hypothesized effects of genetic diversity on total factor productivity in pre-colonial societies.
+Information regarding the outcome variables of interest, specifically population density in 1 CE, 1000 CE and 1500 CE, is provided in Section 3.1.4.
+Finally, Section 3.1.5 summarizes the overall empirical strategy adopted, and discusses some descriptive statistics of the regression samples employed by the analysis.